Mental Health Care Plan Guide

 Okay, so strap in; this is where it gets a little confusing for everyone involved.

-Basically, you use those remaining 2 sessions with your Psychologist and then you’ll have to go back to your doctor for a Mental Health Care Review.
+Basically, you use those remaining 2 sessions (the initial plan is for 10 sessions, then you can request the additional 10) with your Psychologist and then you’ll have to go back to your doctor for a Mental Health Care Review/Re-referral.
 Because it’s a Review and not new Mental Health Care Plan, the Doctor can only provide an additional 4 sessions.
 Once those 4 sessions are up you’ll have to go back again for another Review.
 And so on.
-So you’ll still get your 10 sessions for the year, just with a little more leg work.
+So you’ll still get your 20 sessions for the year, just with a little more leg work.

 Isn’t red tape great?
 Please don’t ask me to create a diagram of that!